Primary Key Points

 Additionally, studies have found that people with insomnia or other sleep disorders have higher levels of inflammatory markers.

-During the night, sleep regulates the production of several pro-inflammatory and anti-inflammatory molecules, such as Interleukins and Tumor Necrosis Factor (TNF), which help to balance the immune response, and also the cytokines that are involved in the regulation of inflammation.
+During the night, sleep regulates the production of several pro-inflammatory and anti-inflammatory molecules, such as Interleukins and Tumor Necrosis Factor (TNF), which help to balance the immune response and the cytokines involved in regulating inflammation.
 (7)

 Sleep deprivation or poor sleep can lead to an increase in pro-inflammatory molecules, which can contribute to various chronic diseases, such as cardiovascular disease, type 2 diabetes, obesity, and even cancer.